sAusk3/LRU_KEY_VALUE/README.md

 # Project Description
 A key_value cache store needs to be implemented which supports the following:
-a.
+* a.
 Keys and Values should be strings of variable length
-b.
+* b.
 A cache eviction strategy needs to be implemented (LRU is chosen currently)
-c.
+* c.
 The program should be executed on a Client-Server Architecture
-d.
+* d.
 There should be a support for multiple clients
-e.
+* e.
 Limited memory storage
-f.
+* f.
 Cache eviction to a persistent storage ( currently a file system)

 ## Supported Operations
 Key_Value store which supports the following functionalities:
-a.
-PUT - inserts the key-value into the cache
+* PUT - inserts the key-value into the cache
-b.
-DELETE - Deletes the key-value from the cache
+* DELETE - Deletes the key-value from the cache
-c.
-GET - Gets the Value upon receiving the key as input
+* GET - Gets the Value upon receiving the key as input
-d.
-PRINT - Prints the current status of the key-value store
+* PRINT - Prints the current status of the key-value store

 ## File Descriptions
 ```